Thank you! Your submission has been received!

 4. Obtaining Certification

 Becoming certified boosts your credibility and employability.
-The two most recognized certifications are:
+The three most recognized certifications are:

 5. Finding a Job